 Pay for the filing

-After submitting the form, you will be redirected to an online payment form.
-Filing Articles of Organization in Colorado costs $50, and you can pay using a credit card or a prepaid account.
+After submitting the form, you will be redirected to an online payment form for the filing fee.
+Colorado Articles of Organization costs $50, and you can pay using a credit card or a prepaid account.

 Make sure to print a copy of the confirmation page for your records.